Tobacco Cessation Tools for Health Professionals

 Includes information about various programs for smoking cessation.

-Includes diagnostic, medical and dental billing codes for use by health care providers.
+Includes billing codes for use by health care providers.

 - Presentation: Smoking Cessation: Helping Providers Work with Patients to Quit (National Jewish Health, 2012)